 Located in a central region of Madhya Pradesh, Kanha National Park is the largest National Park in central India and has been ranked as one of the best parks in Asia.
 Among the 22 species of large mammals, the royal Bengal tigers are one of the major attractions.
 One of the best tiger reserves in India, the present-day area stretches over the 940-kilometre square which is divided into two sanctuaries: Hallon and Banjar.

 The park was established in the year 1955 and has since actively contributed to the preservation of many endangered species.
 The National Park was taken under the Project Tiger Reserve in 1974.
 Abundant in flora and fauna, the Kanha National Park houses one of the rarest species of deer- the Barasingha.
+It is known for the unique Barasingha conversation to save the species that were once on the verge of extinction.
 One of the most scenic wildlife reserves in Asia today, this National Park came to be known the world over through Rudyard Kipling's book- The Jungle Book.

 Kanha National Park is famous for its wildlife safaris and attracts tourists from all over the world.
 Other important animals in this park are leopards, wild dogs, wild cats, foxes, sloth bears, hyenas, langurs, wild boars and jackals.
 Reptiles including pythons, cobras, krait and other varieties of snakes are also found in this National Park.

 $ 115 onwards

 Shreyas Kapoor3 years ago